kushal-goenka/fin566_market_mircrostructures_trading_strategy/FINAL_REPORT.md

     e.
 Created an automation script to simplify and speed up backtesting of our strategy, allowing us to make modifications and quickly run the tests with a shell script to analyse results

     f.
 General cleanup / presentation slides / project readme / issue management etc.

+    I definitely found it very rewarding to have the opportunity to work on a real backtesting engine, and write strategy code.
+It gave me the exposure and helped me understand the internal workings of running backtests using an industry standard software solution.
+Additionally, I was definitely exposed to various methods of analysis, and terminologies such as Sharpe Ratios, Regression plots etc, and actually saw it being used in practice.
+I would defitely look at the many other API's provided by Strategy Studio to determine more advanced features we could leverage to improve our model.
+Functions such as onBar, I believe could help us implement a strategy of looking at any number of trades in a given time period as opposed to a fixed quantity.

 4. Yong Xie (10 closed issues; 25 commits):
     a.
 Conducted SPY-components correlation analysis